cvg25/hand-eye_calibration/README.md

 ```
 Keep it running while calibrating, each time the robot connects to retrieve an RGBD frame it will output `Connected to client.` on the terminal.
 To further test a python TCP client that fetches RGBD frames from the server edit the `configurations/camera_config.json` (see next step for details) and then run: `$ python camera_streamer.py`

+5. Create a brand new conda environment and run: `$ pip install -r requirements.txt` in order to install all the python libraries needed at the versions tested.

-5. Open the `configurations/calibrate_config.json` file and fill in the parameters:
+6. Open the `configurations/calibrate_config.json` file and fill in the parameters:
   - __calibration_type__:
     - "MOVING_CAMERA": the camera mounted on the robot. (eye-in-hand)
     - "FIXED_CAMERA": the camera is fixed to the workspace and independent of robot moves. (eye-to-hand)